 The thing with Fassbinder is that I often find his films dated and way too bleak (Buñuel, Godard and other great directors have more humour than him), but then I find myself thinking about them weeks later.
 Martha also have amazing cinematography and, like often with Fassbinder, staging.

 At best, we're only ever mitigating the toxicity inherent to social relations.
 At worst we're pretending it doesn't exist...
 RWF calls out our hidden inner Marthas & Helmuts; makes us face them.
 (He, above everyone, lived in the reality of his sadomasochistic dualism).
-Saw this on Dec 6th, which (in Canada) emphasized the repercussions of society's gendering of the dynamic.
+Saw this on Dec 6th, which, here in Canada, just highlighted what happens when we gender that dynamic.
 Powerfully unpleasant.
 Böhm was smarmy a.f.